Hindi literature: Chhayavaadi Yug

 In the 20th century, Hindi literature saw a romantic upsurge.
 This is known as Chhayavad, a type of neo-Romanticism, and the literary figures belonging to this school are known as Chhayavadi.
 Jaishankar Prasad, Suryakant Tripathi 'Nirala', Mahadevi Varma, and Sumitranandan Pant, are the four major Chhayavadi poets.
 Poet Ramdhari Singh Dinkar was another great poet with some Chhayavadi element in his poetry although he wrote in other genres as well.

-This period of Neo-romanticism, represents the adolescence of Hindi Poetry.
+This period of Neo-romanticism represents the adolescence of Hindi Poetry.
 It is marked by beauty of expression and flow of intense emotion.
-The four representative poets of this era represent the best in Hindi Poetry.
-A unique feature of this period is the emotional (and sometimes active) attachment of poets with national freedom struggle, their effort to understand and imbibe the vast spirit of a magnificent ancient culture and their towering genius which grossly overshadowed all the literary 'talked abouts' of next seven decades.
+A unique feature of this period is the emotional (and sometimes active) attachment of poets with national freedom struggle, their effort to understand and imbibe the spirit of an ancient culture and their genius which overshadowed all the literary 'talked abouts' of next seven decades.

 Other important genres of Adhunik Sahitya (Modernism) are: Prayogvad (Experimentalism) of Ajneya and the Tar Saptak poets, also known as Nayi Kavita (New Poetry) and Nayi Kahani (New Story) of Nirmal Verma and others; followed by Pragativad (Progressivism) of Gajanan Madhav Muktibodh and other authors.